hisaylama/hisaylama/README.md

 - 👋 Hi, I’m @hisaylama
-- 👀 I’m interested in Statistical Physics, Active Matter and BioImage analysis.
+- 👀 I’m interested in Soft Matter, Statistical Physics, and BioImage analysis.
-- 🌱 I’m currently doing research of colective behaviour of bacteria.
+- 🌱 I’m currently doing research on bacteria, I am investigating their collective phases.
-- 💞️ I’m always looking to collaborate
+- 💞️ I’m always looking forward to collaborate.
-- 📫 How to reach me: Reach be by mail: hisaylama@gmail.com
+- 📫 How to reach me: By email: hisaylama@gmail.com

 <!---
 hisaylama/hisaylama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.